Experienced Denver Child Relocation Attorneys

 For guidance in this potentially complex area, divorcing or former spouses should consult a skilled child relocation lawyer at the Denver firm of Plog & Stein, P.C.
 We have helped numerous individuals fight for or against the relocation of their children.
 Our entire team is prepared to protect your interests with the tenacity that you deserve.

 During the process of dissolving a marriage, a parent sometimes wants to relocate a child as part of an initial custody decision.
 In other cases, however, a parent decides to move out of the state or to another part of Colorado after an existing custody order has been in effect for some time.
 Often, the reason for the move is related to the parent’s job.
 These scenarios can also arise in an allocation of parental responsibilities (child custody) case.
 The standard for moving a child from Colorado prior to the entry of final orders in your divorce or custody case is different from the standard after final orders have been entered.
-Your family law attorney will be able to appropriately advise you of your rights and options related to your specific circumstances.
+Your family lawyer in Denver will be able to appropriately advise you of your rights and options related to your specific circumstances.

 If the other parent objects, a Colorado family law court will do the following: